List of DOS commands: MODE

 Configures system devices.
 Changes graphics modes, adjusts keyboard settings, prepares code pages, and sets up port redirection.

 The command is available in MS-DOS versions 3.2 and later and IBM PC DOS releases 1 and later.

 MORE

-The MORE command paginates text, so that one can view files containing more than one screen of text.
+Paginates text, so that one can view files containing more than one screen of text.
 More may also be used as a filter.
 While viewing MORE text, the return key displays the next line, the space bar displays the next page.

 The command is available in MS-DOS versions 2 and later.